Payroll taxes: A small business employer’s guide

 What are payroll taxes?

 Payroll taxes are based on salaries, wages, and tips.
-Payroll tax is withheld from an employee’s compensation by an employer, who also pays in on the employee’s behalf.
-Federal payroll taxes are taken out of an employee’s pay and sent to the IRS.
+Payroll tax is withheld from an employee’s compensation by an employer, who also pays on the employee’s behalf.
+Federal payroll taxes are taken from an employee’s pay and sent to the IRS.

 What do payroll taxes fund?
 Essentially, it’s for Social Security Administration programs like Medicare and Social Security.
 These taxes are also called Federal Insurance Contributions Act taxes or FICA taxes.
 An employee will see payroll taxes as these line items on their paystubs: